Imminent

 Associations

-"Imminent" means something is going to happen very soon, almost immediately.
-It often talks about events or situations that are about to occur and cannot be avoided.
+"Imminent" means something that is going to happen very soon, almost immediately.
+It often refers to events or situations that are about to occur and cannot be avoided.

 - The storm is imminent.
-(The storm will come very soon.)
+(The storm will start very soon.)

-- The doctor said surgery is imminent.
+- The doctor warned that surgery was imminent.
 (The surgery will happen very soon.)

 Substitution